 And, really now, who can resist her darling faux fur stool??

 (If you look closely at her desktop you will notice a lovely blue stain left behind when she left her school-made silly putty spread out a little too long.
 Like overnight long.
 Momma not happy about this.)
 We changed out the knobs on her desk with wooden ones spray-painted gold.
 This desk was her great-great grandmother’s and is such a treasure.
 When it’s not stained blue, that is.

-Amaya’s wrought-iron bed (found on Craiglist after looking for over a year) weighs a ton and makes my heart go pitter-pat whenever I take the time to look closely at its detail and run my hands along its heavy-coated texture.
+Her wrought-iron bed (found on Craiglist after looking for over a year) weighs a ton and makes my heart go pitter-pat whenever I take the time to look closely at its detail and run my hands along its heavy-coated texture.
 We painted it SW Creamy.
-Most nights I come to bed with Amaya and read to her before prayers, and I must admit there’s something quite charming about climbing into this beautiful iron bed.
+Most nights I come to bed with my daughter and read to her before prayers, and I must admit there’s something quite charming about climbing into this beautiful iron bed.